saasha2926/saasha2926/README.md

 - 👋 Hi, I’m Arsha Amal
-- Currently persuading my Btech Degree on Computer Science And Engineering.
+- Undergraduate in Computer Science And Engineering
-- Areas of Interest : Science, Literature , Music, Business , Tehnology
+- Areas of Interest : Physics, Literature, Music, AI and Machine Learning, Arts
-- Skills: Basic Front End, Content Writing, Team Management, Communication and Language -Current Positions : Documentation Lead( GDSC MACE) , IEEE MACE WiE AG Vice Char, Docummentation( IEDC MACE), Operations Team Lead(AISA MACE)
+- Technical Skills : Programming in c/c++, Java, Python, Data Structures, Pandas, Machine Learning, Data Analytics
+- Soft Skills: Team Management, Content Writing, Leadership, Documentation,Effective Communication
 <!---
 saasha2926/saasha2926 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.